 While off campus study remains a once in a life time opportunity for our students, recent international events remind us all of the volatility of today's world.
-Although OCS cannot guarantee the safety of the participants of any program, we can provide you with an overview of our safety precautions.
+Although CGE cannot guarantee the safety of the participants of any program, we can provide you with an overview of our safety precautions.
 We encourage you to contact our office at any point in the process with questions or concerns.

 What we do:

 - We provide students with an extensive mandatory pre-departure orientation that covers detailed information about health and safety abroad.